 self-publishing, is getting your books to the

-More and more books are being sold outside the
+more books are being sold outside the bookstore today,

-bookstore today, in other retail stores, such as
+in other retail stores, such as upscale dress shops

-you are lucky enough to sell a good number, they will
+lucky enough to sell a good number, they will order

-getting books from Ingram takes time—usually a few
+books from Ingram takes time—usually a few weeks.

 course, if your book has an ISBN and is listed in Books in Print,